 What are Clinical Practice Guidelines (CPGs)?

-While many definitions for CPGs exist, they do not always capture all of the important elements of CPGs as applied to psychology.
-Beauchamp, Drapeau, and Dionne (2015) recommend using the definition proposed by the Institut National d’Excellence en Santé et en Services Sociaux (INESSS; National Institute of Excellence in Health and Social Services), who defines CPGs as:
+While many definitions for CPGs exist, they do not always capture all of the important elements of CPGs as applied to psychological practice.
+Beauchamp, Drapeau, and Dionne (2015) recommend using the definition proposed by the Institut National d’Excellence en Santé et en Services Sociaux (INESSS; National Institute of Excellence in Health and Social Services), who define CPGs as:

 “Recommendations developed systematically and transparently by and for the stakeholders concerned with a specific intervention in social care.
 These recommendations are founded on the best evidence data supported by exhaustive contextual data and expert knowledge – particularly that of researchers, managers, social care practitioners, and social care users.
 They are presented in a clear and concise manner so that they can be understood by the stakeholders and thus support their decisions."

 WATCH: What is a clinical practice guideline and what is not?
 BY: Andrea Reyes